bcoin-org/brpc/spec.md

 ```

 Payloads are a collection of varint-prefixed byte arrays, using bitcoin varint
 encoding (otherwise known as "compact sizes").
-These not _not_ base128 varints.
+These are _not_ base128 varints.

 ## Messages